Afghan massacre suspect identified, due at Kansas base

 | TACOMA/WASHINGTON

-The official declined to provide additional details about Bales, who is suspected of walking off his base in southern Afghanistan on Sunday and gunning down the 16 villagers, including nine children and three women.
+The official declined to provide additional details about Bales, who is suspected of walking off his base in southern Afghanistan on Sunday and gunning down 16 villagers.

 Earlier, the soldier's attorney said the staff sergeant was scheduled to arrive on Friday at the Fort Leavenworth army base in Kansas, where he will be held in maximum security.
 Fort Leavenworth has the U.S. Defense Department's only maximum-security facility.